Super Bowl XLII: Records

 The Giants became the first team to win a Super Bowl in 3 different decades (1986, 1990, 2007).
 The Giants set an NFL record with 11 consecutive road wins in a single season.
 The Giants' matchup in Week 8 vs. the Miami Dolphins in London was an official Giants road game because it was originally scheduled to be played at Dolphin Stadium.
 The Giants were also officially classified as the "road" team for Super Bowl XLII based on the annual Super Bowl rotation where the NFC champions serve as the away team in even-numbered years, and as such, this was the Giants first championship game won on the road.
 Also note that the Week 5 game vs. the New York Jets was considered a "home" game for the Giants.

 Patriots receiver Wes Welker tied the record for most catches in a Super Bowl, with 11.
 Welker was the fourth player to record 11 receptions in a Super Bowl, following Dan Ross of the Cincinnati Bengals in Super Bowl XVI, Jerry Rice of the San Francisco 49ers in Super Bowl XXIII, and Deion Branch of the Patriots in Super Bowl XXXIX.
+Demaryius Thomas in Super Bowl XLVIII would set a new record for catches.

 With his fourth quarter touchdown pass to Moss, Brady became just the fourth quarterback with a touchdown pass in four different Super Bowls, joining Roger Staubach, Joe Montana and Terry Bradshaw.
 He also became the sixth quarterback to start at least four Super Bowls, joining Montana, Bradshaw, Staubach, Jim Kelly and John Elway.

 The Giants opening drive consumed 9 minutes and 59 seconds, making it the longest drive in Super Bowl history.
 The drive was 27 seconds longer than the previous record, which the Giants had set in winning Super Bowl XXV against the Buffalo Bills.

 Due to the length of the Giants' opening drive (which itself contained a record 4 third-down conversions), the first quarter featured only two possessions, a record for an opening quarter.

 The three lead changes in the fourth quarter were also a Super Bowl record.

 Although not a record, the 17 points scored by the Giants was the fewest points for a Super Bowl victor since Super Bowl IX.

+This was the seventh consecutive Super Bowl where one team made the first score and the opponent made the second; that is a record.